iainhouston/iainhouston.github.io/DrupalVM-for-BAPC.markdown

 Introduction
 ============

-I used [our fork of Jeff Geerling's Drupal-VM](https://github.com/iainhouston/drupal-vm) to create both a local development Drupal server and a live production server very much along the lines of his tutorial which he wrote for Drupal MidCamp in March 2017.
+I used [Jeff Geerling's Drupal-VM](https://github.com/geerlingguy/drupal-vm) to create both a local development Drupal server and a live production server very much along the lines of his tutorial which he wrote for Drupal MidCamp in March 2017.
 So you might like to go [there](https://www.jeffgeerling.com/blog/2017/soup-nuts-using-drupal-vm-build-local-and-prod) if I have omitted a detail you want to follow.

-We use Drupal-VM to keep our *development* and *live* sites' environments exactly in sync.
+We use Drupal-VM to keep our *Development*, *Staging*, and *Live* sites' environments exactly in sync.

 -  The operating system is at exactly the same level